yetnt/jaiva/README.md

 The `zama zama` keyword (both, one `zama` won't work.) is used to define a try block, and the `chaai` keyword is used to define a catch block.

 The `chaai` block is executed if an error is thrown in the `zama zama` block.

+> [!NOTE]
+> When in a chaai block, you have access to a special variable called

 > [!WARNING]
 > You cannot have a `zama zama` block without a `chaai` block.
 This is a design choice, and it makes sense.